Danieruone/Danieruone/README.md

 # Hi there 👋 I'm Daniel

-I’m a software engineer focused on front end development.
-I like to learn about new technologies and improve my skills every day.
+I’m a software engineer focused on front-end development.
+Building the future in the web!

 ### Tech Stack: